 Certainly, holding the CIA in the UAE has a long list of advantages.
-So, what do you need to do to be eligible for the CIA?
+So, what must you do to be eligible for the CIA?
 As a starting point, you must meet the CIA requirements.

 The UAE Internal Auditors Association does not have any country-specific procedures or policies.
 So, CIA candidates in the UAE have the same requirements as most other global candidates.
 Therefore, to become a CIA in the UAE, you must fulfill the following requirements:

 The IIA requires CIA candidates to hold an associate’s degree or higher.
-The organization will accept common equivalents including a Foundation Degree, Diploma of Higher Education, Higher National Diploma, or 3 A-level certificates with a grade of C or higher.
-The IIA will also accept applications from students in their senior year of study.
+The organization will accept common equivalents, including a Foundation Degree, Diploma of Higher Education, Higher National Diploma, or 3 A-level certificates with a grade of C or higher.
+The IIA will also accept applications from students in their senior year.

 Specifically, you must provide the IIA with proof of your education.
-This proof can include a copy of your degree, official transcripts, or A-level certificates, a letter from your university confirming your degree, or a letter from an evaluation service confirming your degree level.
-You’ll need to submit this documentation through the IIA’s Certification Document Upload Portal (CDUP).
+This proof can include a copy of your degree, official transcripts, A-level certificates, a letter from your university confirming your degree, or an evaluation service confirming your degree level.
+You must submit this documentation through the IIA’s Certification Document Upload Portal (CDUP).

-However, if you do not meet the education requirement, you may be eligible for an exemption.
+However, you may be eligible for an exemption if you do not meet the education requirement.
 The IIA may still consider your candidacy if you have 7 years of verified experience in internal audit or an equivalent field.
-To apply for this exemption, download and complete the form through the IIA website.
+Download and complete the form through the IIA website to apply for this exemption.

 The IIA expects CIAs to demonstrate high moral character.
 As such, you must have a CIA, CGAP, CCSA, CFSA, CRMA, or your supervisor sign a Character Reference form.
 You then upload the signed form to the CDUP.

 The IIA requires identity verification.
-Therefore, you will need to submit a current (not expired) copy of your official passport or national identity card.
-When you scan and upload your document to the CDUP, the photo must be clear.
+Therefore, you must submit a current (not expired) copy of your official passport or national identity card.
+The photo must be clear when you scan and upload your document to the CDUP.

 Once you submit documentation related to your character reference, proof of identification, and education requirements, you can apply for the CIA program and take the CIA exam.
 To receive the certification, you must pass all 3 parts of the CIA exam.